Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: Numerical Evaluations

 \subsection{Capacity Limit Evaluation}

 In capacity limit evaluations, we focus on demonstrating the effectiveness and tightness of our derived upper bound in depicting the exact capacity limit.
 The numerical evaluations are performed in terms of the average transmit SNR, the element spacing, the TX-RX distance, and the number of transmit elements.
 Numerical assessments of the exact capacity \eqref{eq:CapacityReformulate1} incorporate the evaluation of the unknown $\gamma_{pp}$, which needs to be addressed.
 For this purpose, we resort to the singular value decomposition via $\bm{G} = \bm{U} \bm{\Sigma} \bm{V}^{H}$, and set $\bm{R} = \frac{\bm{U}(:, 1:P)}{\sqrt{s_{R}}}$, $\bm{T} = \frac{\bm{V}(:, 1:P)}{\sqrt{s_{T}}}$.
 As a consequence, $\bm{D} = \sqrt{s_{R} s_{T}} \bm{\Sigma}(1:P, 1:P)$, and $\gamma_{pp}$ can be determined accordingly using singular values of $\bm{\Sigma}$.
-Moreover, we only select effective singular values from all noise corrupted ones, i.e., top-$P$ largest values, where $P$ is determined adaptively when the top-$P$ values accounting for no lower than $80\%$ power of all the singular values.
+Moreover, we only select effective singular values from all noise corrupted ones, i.e., top-$P$ largest values, where $P$ is determined adaptively when the top-$P$ values account for no lower than $95\%$ power of all the singular values.
 We define ``Upper bound" to indicate \eqref{eq:Cupperbound1}, and use ``Upper bound (FF)" to specify \eqref{eq:CupperboundFarField} for the far-field case.

-We check the capacity limit versus the average transmit SNR in Fig. \ref{fig:Capacity_SNR}, in which we present numerical results for different TX-RX distance ($0.1 \lambda$ and $0.4 \lambda$) under the same $N = 9 \times 9$, $M = 3 \times 3$, as well as exhibit numerical results for a different $N = 11 \times 11$, $M = 5 \times 5$ at a TX-RX distance of $0.1 \lambda$.
-In all cases, the element spacing is set as $0.01 \lambda$.
-We first notice that the capacity is proportional to the SNR, and the ``Upper bound" provides an effective and tightness bound for the exact capacity in all tested cases.
-Another notable phenomenon is that the ``Upper bound (FF)" fails to offer a valid bound on the exact capacity, especially when the distance is small and falls in the near-field regions.
+We check the capacity limit versus the average transmit SNR in Fig. \ref{fig:AvePowerAlloc_Main_Capacity_SNR_3DistancesComp}, in which we present numerical results for different TX-RX distances, $0.6413 \lambda$ and $1.8816 \lambda$ (corresponding to $0.08$ meters and $0.2352$ meters \footnote{These distances can be extended to larger values for simulating larger $N$ and $M$, which we omit due to high computational complexity.
+The use of short distances does not influence the correctness of our result.}), under the configurations of $N = 41 \times 41$, $M = 15 \times 15$, and $\Delta = 0.01$ (corresponding to $D_{TX} = 0.0725$ meters and $D_{RX} = 0.0265$ meters).
+It is noted that the TX-RX distances belong to the near-field region and the far-field region, respectively.
+From the figure, we first notice that the capacity in the near-field region is higher than that in the far-field region, and it is proportional to the SNR.
+We then observe that the ``Upper bound" provides an effective and tightness bound for the exact capacity in both near-field and far-field cases.
+Another notable phenomenon is that the ``Upper bound (FF)" fails to offer a valid bound on the exact capacity, especially when the distance is small and falls in the near-field region.